Recurring elements in the Final Fantasy series: Gameplay

-Since the series' inception, gameplay in the majority of mainline Final Fantasy titles has followed certain conventions of the role-playing genre.
+Since the series' inception, gameplay in the majority of mainline Final Fantasy games has followed certain conventions of the role-playing genre.
 Players take control of a party of characters, commanding anywhere between three and eight during battles.
-Players must face a variety of enemies who continually try to damage the player: in battle, the characters can select a variety of commands from a menu, such as "Fight", "Magic", "Item", as well as other special skills such as "Steal", "Throw" or "Summon".
+Players must face a variety of enemies who continually try to damage the player; in battle, the characters can select a variety of commands from a menu, such as "Fight", "Magic", "Item", as well as other special skills such as "Steal", "Throw", or "Summon".
 The battle is won when all enemies are defeated.
 Up until Final Fantasy XI, battles were triggered through random encounters: starting with XI and continuing in following games, enemies were visible in the field and could be avoided.
-A recurring means of travel are airships, which are often unlocked for players fairly late in the game.
-In common with other role-playing games, Final Fantasy most commonly uses an experience point-based leveling system, where each battle awards experience points, and gaining levels increases character statistics such as health and magic.
+Like other role-playing games, Final Fantasy most commonly uses an experience point-based leveling system, where each battle awards experience points and gaining levels increases character statistics such as health and magic.

 Magic is another common role-playing element in the series.
 The method by which characters gain magic varies between installments, but is generally divided into classes organized by color: "White magic", which focuses on spells that assist teammates; "Black magic", which focuses on harming enemies; "Red magic", which is a combination of white and black magic, "Blue magic", which mimics enemy attacks; and "Green magic" which focuses on applying status effects to either allies or enemies.

 Different means of transportation have appeared through the series.
 The most common is the airship for long range travel, accompanied by chocobos for traveling short distances, but others include sea and land vessels.
 Following Final Fantasy VII, more modern and futuristic vehicle designs have been included.
 For Final Fantasy XV, a car dubbed "Regalia" was introduced as both a ground-based transport and later as a vehicle that could be converted to function as an airship.
+Airships are often unlocked for players fairly late in the game.